akamai/distimate/docs/faq.rst

 How are approximations lossy?
     CDF values at histogram edges are exact.
-    If you choose the edges wisely at round values, people will never ask for CDF at other points.
+    If you choose the edges wisely at round values, the user may never ask for CDF at other points.

     When plotted using Matplotlib,
     you will hardly notice a difference between a plot with 100 and 1000 points.